Site icon Regpack

 While it may seem like the solution is to simply acquire new customers, remember from the previous section that it costs money to find new buyers.

-It’s much more profitable to keep existing customers happy than to continually replace them with new ones.
+It’s much more profitable to maintain current customer satisfaction than to continually find new customers.

 As Sophia Bernazzani writes for HubSpot: